-Dashboard specialise in “Formalising Informal Learning” which is essentially creating the conditions for self-discovery learning based on structured and facilitated conversations about experiences gained playing a realistic team game with colleagues.
+We have developed an approach which we call “Formalised Informal Learning” which is about creating the best conditions for self-discovery learning based on structured and facilitated conversations about experiences gained playing a realistic team simulation game with colleagues.

 Step 2: Self-reflection exercise and specific learning goals Once we have laid this foundation we find it helpful to immediately ask delegates to reflect on their own preferred informal learning techniques.
 What do they rely on the most?
 Are they missing any tricks by not having a valuable informal learning technique in their armoury?
 We then start to deal with the responsibility for learning piece by asking each delegate to identify at least 1 thing up front which they wish to gain from the learning event.

 Step 3: Learning responsibilities, opportunities and value We need to make it very clear to the delegates that any learning and value they gain from the event will be in direct proportion to how hard they are prepared to work during the event.
 If they are there to be trained or entertained then this is all they will go away with!
 We find it helpful at this stage to introduce the Learning Outcomes Document (example template in the slide below).
 This is a living document that should progressively complete during the event when things are fresh.

 If delegates only start completing the Learning Outcomes Document at the end of the event they will lose about 50% of its value!
 A good LOD will have a number of revisions – things will be refined, added and removed as the event develops.

 We also introduce the Learning Value Chain which can be expressed in different ways.
 For example: